Brussels Periphery

-Many of these municipalities are essentially suburbs of Brussels.
-Due to their proximity to Brussels, they have been urbanised and their housing prices are high.
-As a consequence, a lot of well-paid people working in e.g. EU institutions reside here.
+Due to their proximity to Brussels, the municipalities are highly urbanised with elevated housing prices.
+As a consequence, a well-paid workforce employed by EU institutions reside there.
 Another issue, very sensitive in Belgian politics, is the francisation of this area.
 These municipalities all have Dutch as their sole official language, although six municipalities also offer services (known as language facilities) for French-speaking inhabitants, namely Drogenbos, Kraainem, Linkebeek, Sint-Genesius-Rode, Wemmel and Wezembeek-Oppem.
 Other municipalities include Asse, Beersel, Dilbeek, Grimbergen, Hoeilaart, Machelen, Meise, Merchtem, Overijse, Sint-Pieters-Leeuw, Tervuren, Vilvoorde and Zaventem.

 Each year, De Gordel ("the belt"), a family walking and cycling event, is organised in this area as a symbolic affirmation that the municipalities involved are part of Flanders.